The-Balthazar/BrewLAN/README.md

 # BrewLAN

-**BrewLAN** is a mod for *Supreme Commander: Forged Alliance* that has been in on and off development by a team of one for over half a decade.
+**BrewLAN** is a mod for *Supreme Commander: Forged Alliance* that has been in on and off development by a team of one for nearly a decade.
 It adds a wide variety of new units for all factions, as well as offering several new game modes and features.
 The core design goals for the mod are simple; to add new, interesting, and visually aesthetic units which complement those already in existence and to